PaperFanz/iort_endpoint/README.md

 export PATH="$IDF_PATH/tools:$PATH"
 ```

 This will add the esp-idf binaries and scripts to your system path.
-After this, you can build the project by running
+After re-sourcing your `.bashrc`, you can build the project by running

 ```sh
 idf.py -p /dev/<port> build